google/skia-buildbot/jsdoc/README.md

 jsdocserver
 ===========

-Serves the jsdoc generated documentation for the skia-elements and common libraries.
+Serves the jsdoc generated documentation for the elements-sk and common libraries.